Phippsy/mit-leadership/0_introduction.md

 #### Extensions

 Requests for extensions must be submitted <= 48 h after the assignment deadline.
 You can request 1 extension per submission.
-Stndard extension durations are 24-48 h.
+Standard extension durations are 24-48 h.

 ##### Reasons for extensions